 Need the full raw data?
-Purchase S&P 500 Sector Valuation Dataset by Siblis Research that includes all the formulas and data used to calculate the CAPE ratios, including quarterly earnings, outstanding shares and share prices of all current & past index components since 3/31/1979.
-The dataset includes also the sector specific Total Performance Indeces (dividends included) that allow you to examine the sector returns since 1/31/1970.
+Purchase S&P 500 Sector Valuation Dataset by Siblis Research that includes all the formulas and data used to calculate the CAPE ratios, including quarterly earnings, outstanding shares, share prices and historical sector classifications of all current & past index components since 3/31/1979.
+The dataset includes also the sector and industry specific Total Performance indices (dividends included) that allow you to examine the sector returns since 1/31/1979.
 Check the sample file from here.

 How are the sector specific Shiller PE ratios calculated?

 Below is a short summary how the values are calculated.
 Examine the researcher dataset with full raw data to see the actual formulas that have been used (check sample file from here).

 - Collect quarterly earnings, outstanding shares and share prices of all current & past S&P 500 companies for the required period.

 - Calculate the quarterly earnings of all companies (part of the index during a specific period) representing a specific sector.
 Adjust the earnings if the number of companies representing the sector has changed between quarters.

 - Apply consumer prices index factors to cyclically adjust the quarterly earnings of the sector.